Sleepytale Logo

 God had whispered to Noah that soft rains would fall for forty nights and forty days, just long enough to wash everything clean and new.

-Inside the ark, stalls smelled of fresh hay and sweet cedar.
+Inside the ark, stalls smelled of fresh hay and cedar.
+Lanterns glowed amber, painting every beam with gold.

 Noah counted every creature, not to keep track, but to bless each one with a gentle touch upon its head.
+A tortoise blinked up at him so slowly it looked like gratitude.

 At last the sky turned the color of dove wings.

-Clouds gathered like soft sheep across the blue.
+Clouds gathered like sheep crossing the blue.

+Inside, the family lit a small clay lamp.
 Its flame danced once, then stood straight and still, as if listening.

+The lions purred in low, steady rhythms.
 The owls blinked slowly, keeping watch without fear.

-Noah opened the big wooden shutters so everyone could see the rain.
+Noah opened the wooden shutters so everyone could see the rain.
+Drops pattered the roof in gentle code: rest, rest, rest.

-Little Miriam, Noah’s youngest granddaughter, pressed her cheek against the cool wood and felt the heartbeat of the boat match her own.
+Little Miriam, Noah's youngest granddaughter, pressed her cheek against the cool wood and felt the heartbeat of the boat match her own.
+She whispered a thank you to God.
+Her whisper sounded like a snowflake landing on wool.

 Night after night the ark drifted.
+Days melted into starlit evenings.

-The giraffes stretched their necks to nuzzle his shoulders, and he laughed softly, a sound like dry leaves skimming across quiet ground.
+Every morning, Noah walked the length of the deck, humming songs so old nobody remembered who wrote them.
+The giraffes stretched their necks to nuzzle his shoulders, and he laughed, a dry, quiet sound like leaves skimming across still ground.

-Once, a small sparrow flew inside and perched on Miriam’s finger.
+Once, a small sparrow flew inside and perched on Miriam's finger.
+It chirped three notes, paused, then chirped them again.

 Miriam understood.